 - Stroke is the second cause of death, leading to sensory impairments and motor problems.

-- The purpose of this study was to determine if proprioceptive and exteroceptive stimulation would improve outcomes for spasticity and activities of daily living compared to traditional therapy in chronic stroke patients.
+- The purpose of this study was to determine if proprioceptive and exteroceptive stimulation would improve outcomes for spasticity and activities of daily living (sensory stimulation activities for stroke patients) compared to traditional therapy in chronic stroke patients (hand therapy for stroke patients).

 - Participants were randomly assigned to two groups